How to know if you have been a victim.

 - perform a risk assessment;

-- establish procedures, polices and work environment arrangements to eliminate, or if not possible, minimize, the risk of violence to workers;
+- establish procedures, policies and work environment arrangements to eliminate, or if not possible, minimize, the risk of violence to workers;

 - instruct workers: